mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 ```
 Listing: TangoJS Panel application configured as a Docker Compose service.

-When the administrator runs the `docker-compse up` command, an image with
+When the administrator runs the `docker-compose up` command, an image with
-TangoJS Panel application will be created from the Dockerfile shown in the
+TangoJS Panel application will be created from the Dockerfile shown on
-previous section.
+[@Lst:03-tangojs-alpine-dockerfile].
 Other images, like the Tango database, TangoTest device or
 mTango server will be pulled from the Docker registry.
 TangoJS Panel application
 will be available at `http://{container-ip}:8080` address immediately after
 start of all the services.